 Noreen Krall, ChIPs Co-Founder and Board Chair

-The Inclusion Blueprint Survey is different from traditional diversity surveys, as it goes beyond just measuring headcount.
-In addition to assessing the overall representation of women in leadership, the survey asks if firms are actively monitoring and measuring their lawyers’ work activities and experiences, such as work allocation, leave, sponsorship, client pitches, and other critical development and advancement opportunities.
-The purpose is to ensure that diverse lawyers, specifically women, have equal access to these opportunities and to interrupt any unconscious biases that may exist within firms’ practices or structures.
+The Inclusion Blueprint is different from traditional diversity surveys, as it goes beyond just measuring headcount.
+In addition to assessing the overall representation of diverse groups in leadership and at the practice group level, it asks if firms are actively monitoring and measuring their lawyers’ work activities and experiences, such as work allocation, leave, sponsorship, client pitches, and other critical development and advancement opportunities.
+The purpose is to ensure that diverse lawyers have equal access to these opportunities and to interrupt any unconscious biases that may exist within firms’ practices or structures.